rozensoftware/rozdungen/README.md

 ## Project future

-The library will be expanded in future.
 The plan is to add some of the following features:

 - Interior decoration of chambers
 - Monsters